-Water at the beaches on Jekyll, St. Simons, and Tybee Islands is tested once a week, year-round.
+Water at the beaches on Jekyll, St. Simons, and Tybee Islands is tested once a week, during the swimmer season and bimonthly during the winter.
 Beaches that are under permanent advisory are tested once a quarter (four times a year).

 A permanent advisory means that there are continually elevated bacteria levels indicating a potential human health risk and therefore swimming or wading is advised against.